Feral pig

-The feral pig is a domestic pig which has gone feral, meaning it lives in the wild.
+A feral pig is a domestic pig which has gone feral, meaning it lives in the wild.
+The term feral pig has also been applied to wild boars, which can interbreed with domestic pigs.
 They are found mostly in the Americas and Australia.
-Razorback and wild hog are Americanisms applied to feral pigs or boar–pig hybrids.
+Razorback and wild hog are sometimes used in the United States in reference to feral pigs or boar–pig hybrids.

 Definition

 A feral pig is a domestic pig that has escaped or been released into the wild, and is living more or less as a wild animal, or one that is descended from such animals.
 Zoologists generally exclude from the feral category animals that, although captive, were genuinely wild before they escaped.
 Accordingly, Eurasian wild boar, released or escaped into habitats where they are not native, such as in North America, are not generally considered feral, although they may interbreed with feral pigs.
 Likewise, reintroduced wild boars in Western Europe are also not considered feral, despite the fact that they were raised in captivity prior to their release.

-In the New World

 North America

+Continental United States

 Domestic pigs were first introduced to the Americas in the 16th century.
 Christopher Columbus intentionally released domestic swine in the West Indies during his second voyage to provide future expeditions with a freely available food supply.
-Hernando de Soto is known to have introduced Eurasian domestic swine to Florida in 1539, but it's possible that Juan Ponce de León had already introduced the first pigs into mainland Florida in 1521.
+Hernando de Soto is known to have introduced Eurasian domestic swine to Florida in 1539, though it is possible that Juan Ponce de León had already introduced the first pigs into mainland Florida in 1521.

 The practice of introducing domestic pigs into the New World persisted throughout the exploration periods of the 16th and 17th centuries.
 The Eurasian wild boar (S. s. scrofa), which originally ranged from Great Britain to European Russia, may have also been introduced.
 By the 19th century, their numbers were sufficient in some areas such as the Southern United States to become a common game animal.